oktadev/okta-blog/_source/_posts/2022-08-24-state-of-project-loom.md

 [Virtual threads](https://openjdk.org/jeps/425) are lightweight threads that are not tied to OS threads but are managed by the JVM.
 They are suitable for thread-per-request programming styles without having the limitations of OS threads.
 You can create millions of virtual threads without affecting throughput.
 This is quite similar to coroutines, like [Goroutines](https://go.dev/tour/concurrency/1), made famous by the Go programming language.

-The new virtual threads in java 19 will be pretty easy to use.
+The new virtual threads in Java 19 will be pretty easy to use.
 Compare the below with Golang's Goroutines or Kotlin's coroutines.

 **Virtual thread**